KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error condition occurs during the opening, accessing, or using of a PrintDialog.

-    throw [System.Windows.Controls.PrintDialogException]::New("an error condition occurs during the opening, accessing, or using of a PrintDialog.")
+    throw [System.Windows.Controls.PrintDialogException]::New('an error condition occurs during the opening, accessing, or using of a PrintDialog.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Controls.PrintDialogException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Controls.PrintDialogException.aspx)